muelletm/cistern/marmotMorphologicalAnalyzer.md

 This article assumes that you know how to train standard MarMoT models.
 If not read [Training new models](marmotTraining.md) first.

-There are two ways of integrating the output of an analyzer.
+There are two ways of integrating the output of an analyzer (or any hard of soft word clustering).

 # Morphological Dictionary #